swaroopa518/devops-practice/README.md

 #Reference_Documents

-This repository will have all the tools related documents to various tools for your reference.
+This repository will have all the documents related to various tools for your reference.

+hi